Washington Legislature passes bill rolling back Boeing tax break to ward off retaliatory trade tariffs

 In a statement, Boeing spokesman Bryan Watt said the legislation will bring the company into compliance with the WTO’s rulings.

 “Today’s repeal by Washington state of its aerospace business and occupation tax rate brings the United States into full WTO compliance by fixing the single finding against the U.S., further emphasizing our commitment to free and fair trade,” Watt wrote in prepared remarks.
-“We applaud Washington state leaders for their partnership in ensuring full compliance with WTO rulings.”

-In addition to the Boeing bill, lawmakers Thursday were still expected to approve a final agreement on a state supplemental operating budget that, among other things, boosts funding for homelessness and housing programs.
+In addition to the Boeing bill, lawmakers Thursday approved a final agreement on a state supplemental operating budget that, among other things, boosts funding for homelessness and housing programs.

 That agreement makes tweaks to Washington’s two-year budget that funds prisons, parks, schools and social service programs.

-Meanwhile, lawmakers were preparing to pass a bill to use reserve money to fund response to the coronavirus outbreak.
-Legislators were expected to increase that funding to $200 million, which is double what they had envisioned a week ago.
+Meanwhile, the Legislature passed a bill to use reserve money to fund response to the coronavirus outbreak.
+The revised bill appropriates $200 million in state funds.
+That increased from the $100 million in state funds officials had envisioned a week ago.

 Legislators have also passed a supplemental capital-construction budget, and a supplemental transportation budget that for now avoids big cuts to transit service or road projects.